An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Modelling the - correlation

 We may gain further insight by calculating each of the terms in Eq.~(\ref{eqn:Pclm_old}) for the two cases displayed in Figure~\ref{fig:Flux_Si3compare}.
 The results are displayed in Figure~\ref{fig:Pclm_compare}, where the left column shows the power spectrum terms obtained on performing a linear rescaling of the \Lya\ optical depths, while the right column shows the direct simulation of the \SiIII\ absorption.
 The value for the linear rescaling parameter $A$ used for the results displayed in the left column is chosen so the amplitude of $P_{\rm \SiIII}(k)$ matches the direct simulation on large scales (i.e, at small $k$).

 There are several key points to highlight in Figure~\ref{fig:Pclm_compare}.
-First, the agreement between $P_{\rm \SiIII}(k)$ and $P_{\rm Ly\alpha-\SiIII}(k)$ in the rescaled and directly simulated models is reasonable on large scales, $k\lesssim 0.04 \rm\,s\,km^{-1}$.
-We therefore expect Eq.~(\ref{eqn:dclm_old}) will be sufficient for marginalising over correlated \SiIII\ absorption in the 1D \Lya\ power spectrum if smaller scales are unimportant or unresolved \citep[e.g.][]{Mcdonald2006}.
-On smaller scales, however, there are two differences that arise.
-The first is that the ratio $P_{\rm \SiIII}(k)/P_{\rm Ly\alpha}(k)$ strongly increases toward small scales in the direct simulation.
-This contrasts with the scale independent behaviour observed for the linearly rescaled model.
-The second difference is the oscillatory cross term, $P_{\rm Ly\alpha-\SiIII}(k)$.
-Although this retains the same oscillation period in both models, it has an amplitude that is scale dependent in the direct simulation, yet is constant in the rescaled model (i.e, from Eq.~(\ref{eqn:Pclm_old}), we expect the ratio of the amplitudes for $P_{\rm Ly\alpha-\SiIII}(k)$ and $P_{\rm Ly\alpha}(k)$ to be $a/2$).
-This suggests that applying Eq.~(\ref{eqn:dclm_old}) to 1D \Lya\ forest power spectrum constraints at wavenumbers larger than $k\sim 10^{-2}\rm\,s\,km^{-1}$ will result in an underestimate of the contribution of correlated metals to the small scale power.
+First, the agreement between $P_{\rm \SiIII}(k)$ in the rescaled and directly simulated models is reasonable on large scales, $k\lesssim 0.04 \rm\,s\,km^{-1}$.
+However, the ratio $P_{\rm \SiIII}(k)/P_{\rm Ly\alpha}(k)$ strongly increases toward small scales in the direct simulation.
+This contrasts with the scale independent behaviour observed for the linearly rescaled model, and suggests that applying Eq.~(\ref{eqn:dclm_old}) to 1D \Lya\ forest power spectrum constraints at wavenumbers larger than $k\sim 10^{-2}\rm\,s\,km^{-1}$ will result in an underestimate of the contribution of $P_{\rm \SiIII}(k)$ to the total small scale power.
+A second difference is the oscillatory cross term, $P_{\rm Ly\alpha-\SiIII}(k)$.
+Although this retains the same oscillation period in both models, in the direct simulation it has an amplitude that declines towards small scales and makes a negligible contribution to the total power spectrum once $P_{\rm \SiIII}(k)>P_{\rm Ly\alpha-\SiIII}(k)$.
+In contrast, the amplitude is constant in the rescaled model (i.e., from Eq.~(\ref{eqn:Pclm_old}), we expect the ratio of the amplitudes for $P_{\rm Ly\alpha-\SiIII}(k)$ and $P_{\rm Ly\alpha}(k)$ to be $a/2$).